 Front Yard.
 See Yard, Front.

 Frontage.
 That side of a lot abutting on a street or way and ordinarily regarded as the front of the lot.
-Lots shall not be considered to front on stub ends of streets and in the case of corner lots will be considered to front on both intersecting streets.
+Lots shall not be considered to front on stub ends of streets and in the case of corner lots will be considered to on both intersecting streets.

 Frontage Street/Road.
 A service street/road, usually parallel to a public street or highway, designed to reduce the number of driveways that intersect the highway.